🛹 Florida: Where the Concrete Meets the Culture (and Your Knees)

 🛹 Tampa Bay: The Epicenter of East Coast (Sk)ate-dom

-In the world of Florida skating, Tampa is the heartbeat.
-The Skatepark of Tampa (SPoT) has been a cultural cornerstone since the ‘90s and continues to host major international contests, including Tampa Pro and Tampa Am.
+Tampa is the heartbeat of Florida skateboarding.
+The Skatepark of Tampa (SPoT) has been a cultural cornerstone since the 1990s and still hosts marquee contests—most notably Tampa Pro and Tampa Am—which draw top skaters from around the world.

 🌴 South Florida’s Concrete Jungles: From Miami to the Keys (Almost!)